 Why Would Anyone Want a Balloon Mortgage?

-It’s worth noting that balloon mortgages often carry lower interest rates than 30-year fixed-interest mortgages, and in some cases, they can be easier to qualify for.
+It’s worth noting that balloon mortgages sometimes carry lower interest rates than 30-year fixed-interest mortgages, and in some cases, they can be easier to qualify for.
 That can make them tempting to those in the following situations:

 • The borrower plans to refinance the loan once the balloon sum is due.
 This is a common scenario, and may give a borrower the opportunity to benefit from the lower interest rate of the balloon mortgage in the short term while buying time to build credit and shop for a better loan in the long term.

 • The borrower expects to have the money to pay the balloon sum by the time it’s due.
-Maybe they have another property they plan to sell or are banking on an inheritance or some other savings plan—and they might save money in the long run on interest compared with taking out a traditional 30-year mortgage.
+Maybe they have another property they plan to sell or are banking on an inheritance or some other savings plan — and they might save money in the long run on interest compared with taking out a traditional 30-year mortgage.

 That said, there are obviously risks to this approach that may outweigh the benefits.